stescholz/survey/README.md

 ![rotation](https://user-images.githubusercontent.com/25635571/29772356-b628054a-8bf8-11e7-9f90-97ab7764eae4.png)

+In the second version there is a rectangle in the header of the survey.
+We know seach for the upper edge of this rectangle and correct the skew according to its position.

 ### Shift
 The next problem when scanning is the shift of each form.
 Therefore we check again the header of the form and calculate the bounding box.
 Every form is then